nisrulz/terminal-utils/macosx/Readme.md

     killall SystemUIServer

     ```
-3. `stop_android_filetransfer_popup.sh` - Stop the autop popup of Android FileTransfer Window when you plug in your device
+3. `stop_android_filetransfer_popup.sh` - Stop the auto popup of Android FileTransfer Window when you plug in your device

 4. Get DSA public key of system
     ```bash